mapbox/ecs-watchbot/readme.md

 // watchbot.log() works just like console.log()
 var breakfast = 'eggs and beans';
-watchbot.log('This is something that I want logged: ', breakfast);
+watchbot.log('This is something that I want logged: %s', breakfast);
 // [Thu, 28 Jul 2016 00:12:37 GMT] [worker] [e2c045cc-5606-4950-964b-20877900bccb] This is something that I want logged: eggs and beans
 ```